 The data was collected using an interview method.
-The victim of intimate partner violence was asked to tell how she hid the fact that she was being abused at home from her colleagues at the university.
-Second, she was asked to describe how her abuse affected her job performance.
-In her own words, the associate professor tells how she lived "In the Dark Shadows".
+The victim of intimate partner violence was asked to tell how she escaped from her abusive spouse, now ex-husband.
+In her own words, the assistant professor tells how she planned and executed her escape in a story that she calls, "The Final Blow".